krzys9876/z80_sim_scala/README.md

 That's the clock speed I use in my Z80 projects as it allows serial communication @ 57600 / 115200.

 The best I could normally get for a reference program (and others) was ~50-75%.
-However, for the **arithmetic.txt** program (see _input-files_ folder - no loops, just calculations) the ratio peeked as high as almost 250%.
+However, for the **arithmetic.txt** program (see _input-files_ folder - no loops, just calculations) the ratio once peeked as high as almost 250%.
 Note that extensive use of console may degrade performance due to scrolling.

 ![demo](z80_sim_sample.gif)

+## How much faster are mutable collections? ##

+The initial idea was to use purely immutable data structures, including array/vector for the memory.
+I verified the performance several times with _visualvm_ and the results were clear - the application spent ~50% of time to manipulate the memory.
+So why not test the mutable memory for comparison?

+I used native java array (to avoid boxing of integer values) and the same mutable-like interface (every function returns an instance of the memory, which in case of mutable memory is just the same instance every time).
+The boost in performance was quite substantial - for **arithmetic2.txt** it was x2 - x3 (from ~80% to ~200% or more).

 ## Run sample programs ##

 In the main project directory you will find the _run.bat_ script with some examples.
-The first with only one parameter (the ROM file) is interactive - you can play with Basic, write programs and run them.

-If you want to measure the performance, run the program in batch mode - specify 3 parameters (mandatory ROM file, than keys file and number of instructions to execute).
+The parameters are:

+     --mode         : batch (no user interaction)/
+                      interactive (use console to interact with the program and Esc to break execution)) --hex-file     : the ROM file to run [--basic-file]  : a file with Basic proram, actually this is just to simulate user input [--steps-m]     : steps to be executed in millions (real number) or -1 for infinity [--memory-type] : fast/slow (default: fast)
+    [--interrupts]  : true/false (default: true) - should the program use interrupts to read user input
+    [--ioPorts16Bit]: should the simulator use 16-bit IO ports (i.e. accumulator value on upper 8 bits).
+                      This is a reserved feature for future use.

+b